 Once you’re happy with your GIF, click ‘Create GIF,’ and it’ll be added to Giphy, ready to share across any social network!

 You can also combine your pictures and files in Giphy to create animated GIF slideshows.
 Simply choose the still images or GIFs you’d like to use, then choose the order and the length of time for images in your slideshow.

 If you want to make a GIF from a YouTube video or Instagram post, GIFs.com is the perfect tool.

 With GIFs.com, all you need to do is paste the URL of the video you’d like to convert to a GIF, and you’re all set.
 The app features a range of great editing tools as well, including the ability to add captions with customizable fonts and crop the image.

 Gifmaker.me is a free tool that allows you to create animated GIFs and slideshows from images.
 Gifmaker features a simple ‘Control Panel’ allowing you to customize your GIF by changing the canvas size, speed of transitions, and the number of times the GIF should repeat.

-And speaking of flipping, Imgflip enables you to create a GIF from multiple images and also turn ashort video clip into a GIF.
+Speaking of flipping, Imgflip enables you to create a GIF from multiple images and also turn a short video clip into a GIF.
 Imgflip allows you to edit your GIF by adding text, changing the speed, and resizing the image.
 But if you want to export your final GIF without a watermark, you’ll need to become a member of Imgflip Pro ($12.95 per month).